-There are two examples to demonstrate the conversation aware ESB actions, and the conformance checking against a choreography.
-These are purchasing, a simple customer/supplier example with two associated Eclipse projects (purchasing-store and purchasing-models), and brokerage which extends the purchasing example through the introduction of a broker that mediates between potentially multiple suppliers to find the best deal, defined within three Eclipse projects (brokerage-broker, brokerage-supplier and brokerage-models).
+There are two examples to demonstrate the conversation aware ESB actions(for both stateful and stateless), and the conformance checking against a choreography.

+These are purchasing, a simple customer/supplier example with two associated Eclipse projects (purchasing-store-stateful/less and purchasing-models), and brokerage which extends the purchasing example through the introduction of a broker that mediates between potentially multiple suppliers to find the best deal, defined within three Eclipse projects (brokerage-broker-stateful/less, brokerage-supplier-stateful/less and brokerage-models).

-These examples make use of a common Credit Agency service, defined within the common-creditAgency Eclipse project, and are executed through the use of client applications defined in the ${OverlordCDL}/samples/client$ folder.
+These examples make use of a common Credit Agency service, defined within the common-creditAgency-stateful/less Eclipse project, and are executed through the use of client applications defined in the \${OverlordCDL}/samples/client folder.